 Mission and History

-A community where everyone has safety, stability, love, health, and home.
+Our vision: A community where everyone has safety, stability, love, health, and home.

 To provide day shelter, resources, emotional support, and community connections to women, children, and marginalized genders experiencing homelessness and poverty.